arma7x/b2gfm/README.md

 2) Create new project, https://developers.kloudless.com/new

-3) This is sample preview of your dashboard https://i.imgur.com/cVpNb3N.png
+3) This is sample preview of your dashboard, https://i.imgur.com/cVpNb3N.png

 4) Click 'Walkthrough'(refer 3.) to add cloud storages to your account